pedasmith/BluetoothDeviceController/BluetoothWinUI3/Assets/HelpFiles/Planning.md

 # Devices

-## Heart Rate improvements

-UX updates to look more like other heart monitors?

 ## The cycle speed and cadence should show normal bike data instead of weird data.

-Done: Make seperate Crank and Wheel?
-Result: there's a new facde class to handle all of this.
+Crank and wheel isn't done -- a crank-only still shows speed.
+Need to let the user enter wheel data